 This week’s best travel bargains around the globe.

 Submit travel deals to firstname.lastname@example.org.
-Please include your phone number and e-mail address.
-Prices were verified at press time Thursday, but deals sell out and availability cannot be guaranteed.
-Restrictions such as blackout dates and advance purchase may apply.
+Prices were verified at press time Thursday, but deals sell out and availability is not guaranteed.
+Some restrictions may apply.